HMarvell/HWC-3-Expanded/README.md

  **User Instructions:**

- 1. Update booth.sh varID and varKey with the latest ACG credentials, for the Github actions runner to pull for the latest evironment.
-Pushing the changes into main will kick off the latest run of the agent and then spin up the environment.
+ 1. Update $HOME/.aws/config and $HOME/.aws/credentials with both AWS secret ID and AWS secret key updating with the latest ACG credentials, for Terraform to pull for the latest credentials.